Kuromatsu Station (Miyagi)

-Kuromatsu Station (黒松駅, Kuromatsu eki) is an underground metro station on the Sendai Subway Nanboku Line in Izumi-ku, Sendai, Miyagi Prefecture, Japan.
+Kuromatsu Station (黒松駅, Kuromatsu eki) is an underground metro station on the Sendai Subway Namboku Line in Izumi-ku, Sendai, Miyagi Prefecture, Japan.

 Lines

-Kuromatsu Station is on the Sendai Subway Nanboku Line and is located 2.5 rail kilometers from the terminus of the line at Izumi-Chūō Station.
+Kuromatsu Station is on the Sendai Subway Namboku Line and is located 2.5 rail kilometers from the terminus of the line at Izumi-Chūō Station.

 Station layout

 Kuromatsu Station is an underground station with a single island platform serving two tracks.